2do2go/esencia/README.md

 `renderOnly`

-### Controller.contructor(options)
+### Controller.constructor(options)

-`Controller.contructor` have only one argument - hash of options.
+`Controller.constructor` takes only one argument - hash of options.
 There are following options:

 * `url`